Copyright © by ATLAS.ti Scientific Software Development GmbH, Berlin. All rights reserved.

 The survey import option allows you to import data via an Excel spreadsheet (.xls or .xlsx files).
 Its main purpose is to support the analysis of open-ended questions.
 However, this option can also be used for other case-based data that can easily be prepared in form of an Excel table.

 In addition to the answers to open-ended questions, data attributes (variables) can also be imported.
 These will be turned into document groups in ATLAS.ti.
-For more information, see Working With Survey Data in the main manual.
+For more information, see Working With Survey Data.

 In order to support doing a Literature Review with ATLAS.ti, you can import articles from reference managers.
 The requirement is that you are using a reference manager that can export data as Endnote XML file like Endnote, Mendeley, Zotero, or Reference Manager.